 The sixth and final season of Better Call Saul, the highly acclaimed spin-off show of Breaking Bad starring Bob Odenkirk, is now streaming on AMC and Netflix.
 Many are asking themselves the age-old dilemma of which of the two series is the best.
 To give an authoritative answer, Bob, in an interview with the New York Times, said:

-I think Breaking Bad is a more universal kind of story.
-It’s a midlife crisis and the dangers are greater: there are more guns flying around and the main character interacts with the drug dealers almost immediately.
+I think Breaking Bad is a universal kind of story.
+It’s a midlife crisis, and the dangers are more significant: more guns fly around, and the main character interacts with the drug dealers almost immediately.
 This is not the case on our show.
 Our show is more intimate.
-It is a stranger journey.
-It includes many details of being a lawyer.
+It is a stranger’s journey.
+It includes many details about being a lawyer.
 It is just less recognizable due to the argument.
-But thanks to a lot of hard work and their genius, the writers have come up with ways to make people understand some of the tensions and pressures these characters face and have related them to their personal travels.
+But thanks to a lot of hard work and their genius, the writers have come up with ways to make people understand some of the tensions and pressures these characters face and have related them to their travels.

-Although with the last episodes of Better Call Saul, the story of Breaking Bad will come to an end, it is not said that other shows will not be created within the same narrative universe and therefore set, still in Albuquerque.
+Although with the last episodes of Better Call Saul, the story of Breaking Bad will end, it is not said that other shows will not be created within the same narrative universe and therefore set still in Albuquerque.
 Dan McDermott, head of AMC, opened up to this possibility some time ago.